sotosoc/bible_ventilated/README.md

 I might also change word order to sound more natural to me.

 I also change the word ``Behold, this happened.`` to ``Behold!
-This happened.`` This is a word that is supposed to call our attention.
+This happened.`` This is a word that is supposed to make me pay attention.
-The exclamation point was made for this purpose.
+The exclamation mark was made for this purpose.

 I like to break LONG stuff into short stuff where it makes sense.
 Often, this will mean changing a semicolon into a period